MAME: History and overview

 On 27 May 2015 (0.162), the games console and computer system emulator MESS was integrated with MAME (so the MESS User Manual is still the most important usage instruction for the non-arcade parts of MAME).
-This also lead to the removal of the acronym, as MAME can now emulate more than arcade machines.
+This also led to the removal of the acronym, as MAME can now emulate more than arcade machines.
 Since 2012, MAME has been maintained by former MESS project leader Miodrag Milanović.

 In May 2015, it was announced that MAME's developers planned to re-license the software under a more common free and open-source license, away from the original MAME license.
 MAME developer Miodrag Milanovic explained that the change was to draw more developer interest, allow game manufacturers to distribute MAME to emulate their own games, and to make the software "a learning tool for developers working on development boards".
 The transition of MAME's licensing to BSD/GPL was completed in March 2016.
 Most of MAME's source code (90%+) is now available under the BSD-3-Clause license, and the complete project is under the GPL-2.0-or-later license.

 On 24 February 2016 (0.171), MAME embedded the MEWUI front-end (and its developer joined the team), providing MAME with a flexible and more full-featured UI.

 On 30 December 2021, exA-Arcadia, the Western copyright holders of the games Akai Katana and DoDonPachi SaiDaiOuJou had their lawyers file a cease and desist notice to the MAME developers over those games being included in the emulator.
 MAME complied with the request a day later, making both unplayable on the emulator outside of command line, as of version 0.240.

 Design

 The MAME core coordinates the emulation of several elements at the same time.
-These elements replicate the behavior of the hardware present in the original arcade machines.
+These elements replicate the behavior of the hardware present in the original machines.
 MAME can emulate many different central processing units (CPUs) and associated hardware.
-These elements are virtualized so MAME acts as a software layer between the original program of the game, and the platform MAME runs on.
+These elements are virtualized so that MAME acts as a software layer between the original program of the game, and the platform MAME runs on.
 MAME supports arbitrary screen resolutions, refresh rates and display configurations.
-Multiple emulated monitors, as required by for example Darius, are supported as well.
+Multiple emulated monitors, as required by, for example, Darius, are supported as well.

-Individual arcade systems are specified by drivers which take the form of C preprocessor macros.
+Individual systems are specified by drivers which take the form of C preprocessor macros.
 These drivers specify the individual components to be emulated and how they communicate with each other.
 While MAME was originally written in C, the need for object oriented programming caused the development team to begin to compile all code as C++ for MAME 0.136, taking advantage of additional features of that language in the process.

 Although a great majority of the CPU emulation cores are interpretive, MAME also supports dynamic recompilation through an intermediate language called the Universal Machine Language (UML) to increase the emulation speed.
 Back-end targets supported are x86 and x64.
 A C back end is also available to further aid verification of the correctness.
 CPUs emulated in this manner are SH-2, MIPS R3000 and PowerPC.